elliotec/elliotec.com/source/posts/2014-06-29-writing-in-the-deseret-alphabet.md

     -stylesheets
 ```

 Next, FontPrep generates four files when it receives a .ttf- .eot, .svg, .woff, and another .ttf.
-I put these files in the /fonts directory for all three fonts I'm using (not including default Unicode, obviously):
+I put these files in the /fonts directory for all three fonts I'm using:

 ```unix
 -source